jamieshepherd/tygr/readme.md

-## Sponge UK - Issue Management
+## Tygr - Issue management system

-This repository hosts the source code for the Sponge UK Issue Management system, developed for Sponge UK by @jamieshepherd.
+This repository hosts the source code for the tygr issue management system, a project and issue management system developed primarily for companies in the elearning industry.
 The project is open source under the MIT license.

 ### Development requirements